Menu

 --identity "<Chat_User_Identity>"

 New Conversation?
-Check!
+Check.
 Two Participants?
-Check!
+Check.

-Great!
-Now, it’s time to start talking!
+Now it's time to start talking!

 Step 5: Send a Message from WhatsApp to the Sandbox number